fastai/fastpages/README.md

 [//]: # (END OF BADGES SECTION)

+# :warning: This Project Is Deprecated.
+We recommend using [Quarto](https://quarto.org/) instead.
+See this [migration guide](https://nbdev.fast.ai/tutorials/blogging.html) if you are already using fastpages. :warning:

 # Welcome To `fastpages`

 > An easy to use blogging platform, with support for Jupyter notebooks, Word docs, and Markdown.